-A: Depending on your set up and style, you can expect a properly set up Omega with a 28″ draw and 10 gpp arrow using the included string with silencers to shoot in the 160-180 fps range.
+A: Depending on your setup and style, you can expect a properly set up Omega with a 28″ draw and 10 gpp arrow using the included string to shoot in the 160-180 fps range.
 For those interested in speed Omegas will also tolerate arrow weights as low as 8 grains per pound in draw weight in order to get to the 200 fps range, but these bows are designed to easily launch heavy arrows with authority.
-These bows can shoot heavy arrows as fast as older longbow designs drawing 10# more!
+These bows can shoot heavy arrows as fast as straighter longbow designs drawing 10# more!

 Q: Do you offer heavier draw weights?

-A: Higher draw weight models can be built upon special request for an additional fee.
-There are limitations with heavier draw weight builds so please contact me directly for more information.
+A: Yes.
+Special high draw weight models can be built upon request for an additional fee.
+Due to the low interest, there are limitations with heavier draw weight builds so please contact me directly for more information.

 If you have any further questions feel free to email me at email@example.com